We know the benefits of slow travel but we can't always take advantage of them.

 plans.
 Tourism is responsible for at least 5% of global greenhouse gases, so fewer cars and planes means a better planet for us all.

-This kind of “put down roots” travel also benefits the local
+This “put down roots” kind of travel also benefits the local

 community.
 The money you inject into the community by paying rent and buying food